Quick answer

 When it comes to passing on wealth to loved ones, Inheritance Tax (IHT) can significantly erode the value of the assets you’re leaving behind.
-However, with careful planning, it’s possible to minimise or even eliminate IHT liability, ensuring that your beneficiaries receive the maximum inheritance.
+However, with careful planning, it’s possible to reduce your inheritance tax liability, ensuring that your beneficiaries receive the maximum inheritance.

-One effective strategy for reducing IHT is to utilise tax-free savings vehicles, such as premium bonds.
+One effective strategy for reducing IHT is to utilise outside the scope of IHT savings vehicles, such as premium bonds.
 By incorporating these into your estate plan, you can potentially reduce your IHT liability, thereby maximising the wealth passed on to your loved ones.

 Key Takeaways